nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 1, 2, 8, 9, 10
 ```

+TODO GRAPHIC

 So... how do we translate this to JavaScript?

 With our analogy in hand (get it), let's break down, or _decompose_ the problem.
-Decomposition is considered the first step in computational thinking.

-TODO

 What if our array only contained two values?